 The Company's proportional interest in the reported earnings from equity method investments is shown on the condensed consolidated statements of income as earnings from equity method investments.

 Other Income, Net

-The Company's other income, net is comprised of royalty and consulting income, which is recognized when earned.
+The Company's other income, net is comprised of royalty and consulting income, which is recognized when earned, gains on other investments, and fair value adjustments to our acquisition-related contingent consideration liability.

 Advertising